-The Digital Trends automotive team scrutinizes vehicles on the road through a comprehensive testing process.
+The Digital Trends automotive team doesn’t cut any corners when it comes to our testing process.
 We examine the qualities of the exterior and interior and judge them based on our expertise and experience in the context of the vehicle’s category and price range.
-Entertainment technology is thoroughly tested, as well as most safety features that can be tested in controlled environments.
+Not only will we get a feel for entertainment features like Bluetooth capabilities or DVD players, but we’ll also see how safety features measure up in controlled environments.

 Test drivers spend extensive time behind the wheel of the vehicles, conducting real-world testing, driving them on highways, back roads, as well as off-road and race tracks when applicable.

 - 2020 Chevrolet Camaro vs. 2020 Ford Mustang

 - Future cars: The best upcoming cars worth waiting for